xCrystal/crystal-randofuser/README.md

 #### <b>Evolutionary Lines</b>
 These settings are independent from the other ones and let the user choose which Pokemon follow its original evolutionary line.
 It also includes an option to separate Scyther and Scizor, as they have the same BST.
 Keep in mind that the Pokemon that you leave unselected will most likely become unobtainable, unless you play Catch 'Em All mode (see below).

+#### <b>Type priorities</b>
+Assign a different priority to each type to determine how the types should be fused, as detailed in the 'Types' subsection above.
+You can use this to favor the appearance of rare types like Dark, Ice, Steel or Dragon, or just your favorites.
+You could lower the priority of generic types with lots of monotype Pokemon like Water or Normal so that they become a little less common.
+Be careful with type priorities though, as decreasing the priority of certain types could make them extinct.
+For example, if the Flying type is tied for the lowest priority, it will never show up given that there's no Pokemon with Flying as its primary type.
+This is the reason why the Normal type priority defaults to one point below all the other types; this way Normal/Flying Pokemon will pass their Flying type, while Pokemon like Xatu, Butterfree or Dragonite pass their other type.

 #### <b>Catch 'Em All mode</b>
 Two .ips patches are provided with the download. *crystal-randofuser.ips* is the normal patch, while *crystal-randofuser-catchemall.ips* incorporates additional changes to make all 251 Pokemon obtainable, including those that may become unattainable as a result of the *Evolutionary Line* settings.
 Even if you're not interested in completing the Pokédex, the Catch 'Em All option provides more variety to the Pokemon you can build your team with.
 With the Catch 'Em All patch you will also be able to purchase the evolutionary stones, except Moon and Sun, in the Ecruteak Mart.
 More information on how to use these patches in *Download & How to use*.
 For information on where the new Pokemon can be found, refer to the *catchemall.txt* file.